xkovarn1/ces_crowdsourced/README.md

 This repository contains the code used to perform **web scraping on the Google Maps portal**, specifically to collect user textual reviews for a given location.
 These reviews are valuable for analyzing and identifying cultural ecosystem services provided by natural and urban areas.

-> **Note**: The code provided is a general framework and may require adaptation to fit your specific environment or use case.
+> **Note**: The code provided is a general framework for web scraping that works in our enviroment, it may require adaptation to fit your specific environment or use case.
+**Note on Analysis**: For topic modelling, we used **BERTopic** and followed the standard workflow as described in its [official documentation](https://maartengr.github.io/BERTopic/).
+Other statistical analyses performed in the paper also follow standard workflows, as outlined in the documentation of their respective libraries.

 ## Contents